This easy lasagna soup has all of the delicious flavors of homemade lasagna without all the work! The perfect weeknight dinner that’s made in one pot!

 - Add in chicken stock, tomatoes and tomato paste.
 Stir until combined and then add the oregano, Italian seasoning and basil.
 Bring to a light boil and then add in the noodles.
 Cook for 8-10 minutes, or until the noodles are tender.

 - Stir in the parmesan cheese, mozzarella cheese and salt and pepper to taste.
-Ladle soup into bowls and top with spoonful of ricotta cheese and more basil if desired.
+Ladle soup into bowls and top with a spoonful of ricotta cheese and more basil if desired.

 - You can substitute with ground beef or turkey.
 I would just add in 1/2 teaspoon extra Italian seasoning.